tBaxter/activity-monitor/README.md

         'model': 'auth.user',
         'date_field': 'date_joined',
         'check': 'is_active',
       },
     )

-In the absence of 'user_field', it will assume 'user' is the user.
+In the absence of 'user_field', it will assume whatever is defined in AUTH_USER_MODEL is the user.
+That defaults to auth.user, just in case you didn't set it either.

 --------

 ### About the settings
 `Model` is required: it lets Activity Monitor know which models to watch.
 All models should be registered as `app_label.model`.

 `date_field` says when the activity happened -- when the new thing was created or updated.
 If undefined, Activity Monitor will look for a "created" field.
 Failing that, it will use the current time.

 `user_field` tells what field the actor can be found in.
 If undefined, Activity Monitor will look for a 'user' field.
 If no user field is found at all, Activity Monitor will fall back to request.user.
 The result is stored as "actor" on the activity.